nordic-mountain/Vial-Caesar-Cipher/README.md

 # Vial
 A terminal based brute force program for Caesar Ciphers.

-* terminal based 💻
+* 💻 Terminal based.
-* Only one modual required 📦
+* 📦 Only one modual required.
-* Ascii text and color 😎
+* 😎 Ascii text and color.